homeeondemand/react-native-mapbox-navigation/README.md

 #### `origin` (**Required**)

-Array that contains the longitude and latitude for the starting point.
+Array that contains the longitude and latitude for the starting point.<br>
 `[$longitude, $latitude]`

 #### `destination` (**Required**)

-Array that contains the longitude and latitude for the destination point.
+Array that contains the longitude and latitude for the destination point.<br>
 `[$longitude, $latitude]`

 #### `shouldSimulateRoute`